BestGuide is reader supported and may earn affiliate commission. Learn More.

 Best for: Borrowers who want to repay their debt in full under a structured plan, without the credit score damage that debt settlement requires, and who prefer working with a nonprofit organization.

 Cambridge Credit Counseling is the only nonprofit on this list, which fundamentally changes the service model.
-Founded in 1996 and BBB accredited since 1998, Cambridge operates as a 501(c)(3) organization and is a member of the National Foundation for Credit Counseling (NFCC) and the Financial Counseling Association of America.
+Founded in 1996 and BBB accredited since November 1, 1998, Cambridge operates as a 501(c)(3) organization and is a member of the National Foundation for Credit Counseling (NFCC) and the Financial Counseling Association of America.
+The agency is also accredited by the Council on Accreditation (COA) and approved by the U.S. Department of Housing and Urban Development for both pre-bankruptcy counseling and debtor education.
 Cambridge typically reduces average client interest rates from 29% down to 8%, and clients generally complete their programs in approximately 42 months.

-• Pros: Nonprofit, no debt minimum, lowest fees in category (state-regulated), no principal reduction needed, significantly less credit impact than settlement, 28 years of BBB accreditation
+• Pros: Nonprofit 501(c)(3), no debt minimum, lowest fees in category (state-regulated), no principal reduction needed, significantly less credit impact than settlement, 28 years of BBB accreditation

 Best for: Borrowers who want an attorney-backed approach and active negotiation posture on complex or contested accounts.

-Debt Relief Advocates LLC (Irvine, CA) received BBB accreditation in March 2025 and currently holds a BBB A rating.
+Debt Relief Advocates LLC (Irvine, CA) received BBB accreditation on March 5, 2025 and currently holds a BBB A rating.
 Founded in October 2023, the company is the newest entrant on this list with two years in business.
 The A rating (rather than A+) reflects the shorter operating history, since the BBB weights years in business as a grading factor, which naturally favors established firms.
-There are no unresolved complaints on their current BBB profile.
+The current BBB profile shows no unresolved complaints.

 Debt Relief Advocates’ positioning emphasizes attorney-backed advocacy and active negotiation on cases that may include creditor lawsuits or complex multi-account situations.
 For borrowers with a relatively new accreditation concern, the absence of a complaint pattern is the more meaningful signal than the letter grade itself.